- Private Parking

 - 23 m2

-Wake up every morning beside the Mediterranean in a quiet and well-kept development.
-This is what you will find in Casas del Mar, a residential complex located in Casares, one of the most delightful places on the Costa del Sol (Spain).
-It is composed of top-floor flats and apartments with magnificent specifications both in the interiors and in the common zones of the buildings.
-2 parking places and storeroom per each apartment.
+Wake up every morning beside the Mediterranean in a quiet and well-kept front-line beach development.
+Casas del Mar, a residential complex located in Casares Costa, Costa del Sol.
+It is composed of top-floor flats & apartments with magnificent specifications & communal areas.
+Each apartment has 2 parking places and a storeroom.
 Its Mediterranean architecture, garden areas, and two outdoor swimming pools give this fantastic development a very special appeal.
 Its location is another of the qualities to be highlighted, alongside the sea and with excellent connections with Sotogrande and Marbella, two of the most important places on the Andalusian coastline.

 - Air conditioning